ndgibb/Prompt-engineering-portfolio-/README.md

 *"A toilet is running and will not shut off."*

 **Toilet Repair Steps:**
-1. This is either a fill valve or a flush valve.
+1. Shut off the water valve under the toilet.
-2. Shut off the water valve under the toilet.
+2. This is either a fill valve or flush valve issue.
+First check the flush valve to see if it is holding water.
+The flush valve is usually some kind of a stopper that allows the water to drain from the tank.
-3. Remove the plastic nut underneath the tank using channel locks or pliers.
+3. Check to make sure there is no debris around the lip of the valve which can stop a tight seal.
-4. Install the new fill valve.
-The Fill valve is the float inside the toilet which rises and falls with the water level.
-This can be bought separately.
+4. Look for signs of wear such as cracks or thinning of the material.
+Replace if necessay.
-5. The fill valve also has an adjustment screw that controls the water level.
-This can be adjusted with a screw driver.
-You do not want the water level too high in the tank which may cause the problem.
+5. Next check the fill valve which is the float device that raises with the water level.
+If it does not raise fully then it has failed and needs replaced.
-6. The flush valve is usually some kind of a stopper that allows the water to drain from the tank.
+6. Then check the water level.
+The float contains a plastic screw which can be adjusted with a screw driver.
+Sometimes lower the water level solves the problem.
-7. Check to make sure there is no debris around the lip of the valve which can stop a tight seal.
+7. Replace the fill valve by draining the tank of water and removing the plastic nut under the tank which is attached to the fill valve.
+A pair of channel locks work best.
-8. These can also be replaced separately.
-Both valves can be bought as a kit at any hardware store.
+8. Also you will have to detach the fill hose which easily slides on and off.
 ---

 #### **Preventive Maintenance Checklists**